 Installation

-The CLI is available as and requires to run.
+The CLI is available as a JavaScript package and requires Node.js to run.
 If you have Node.js installed you can install the CLI using a JavaScript package manager.
-For instance, you can use , which comes with Node.js, or alternative package managers like .
+For instance, you can use npm, which comes with Node.js, or alternative package managers like Yarn.

 We recommend installing the CLI globally.
 Installing the CLI globally makes sure it can be used in all your projects.
 For that reason all examples in this documentation will assume a global installation.